aseresti/Basic-Python/README.md

 # Basic-Python
-Here are my notebooks while learning the Python for Data science and AI
+Here are my notebooks while learning the basics of Python